Borderlands (series): Film

-A film adaptation of Borderlands is in production as of April 2021 as a tentpole movie by Lionsgate, with Avi Arad producing with Erik Feig.
-Gearbox CEO Randy Pitchford and Take-Two Interactive's CEO Strauss Zelnick will serve as executive producers.
-Craig Mazin will write the script and Eli Roth is to direct the film and co-write the film with Mazin, The film will star Cate Blanchett and Kevin Hart in the lead roles as Lilith and Roland, and will also include Jamie Lee Curtis, Jack Black, Ariana Greenblatt, Florian Munteanu, Haley Bennett, Edgar Ramirez, Olivier Richters, and Janina Gavankar.
+A film adaptation of Borderlands was developed since 2015 as a tentpole movie by Lionsgate, with Avi Arad producing with Erik Feig.
+Gearbox CEO Randy Pitchford and Take-Two Interactive's CEO Strauss Zelnick served as executive producers.
+Eli Roth directed the film, from a screenplay he co-wrote with Craig Mazin.
+The film stars Cate Blanchett and Kevin Hart in the lead roles as Lilith and Roland, and also includes Jamie Lee Curtis, Jack Black, Ariana Greenblatt, Florian Munteanu, Haley Bennett, Edgar Ramirez, Olivier Richters, and Janina Gavankar.
+The film was released on August 9, 2024, to mostly negative reviews.